Hacker-Hermanos/CipherRun/README.md

 ## Credits

 This project was inspired by [Apophis](https://github.com/tasox/Apophis).
 We would like to extend our gratitude to the creators of Apophis for their innovative work, which served as a foundation and inspiration for this tool.

+## To-Do

+- Investigate how to make the experience more user friendly
+- Add new heuristic bypasses and techniques
+- Add new Shellcode Running techniques
+- Add new encryption routines
+- Add an aliases to select encryption+technique